Install MySQL on MacOS 11 Big Sur

 Note: Although the Change Install Location option is visible, the installation location cannot be changed.

-(Strong), and this step allows you to change it tomysql_native_password
+• The default MySQL 8.0 password mechanism is caching_sha2_password (Strong), and this step allows you to change it to mysql_native_password (Legacy).

 MySQL Package Installer Wizard: Summary